 Notes: BEV = battery electric vehicle; SUV = sports utility vehicle.
 'Europe' is based on data only from France, Germany and the United Kingdom.
 Retail prices collected in 2022-2023, before subsidy.
+Source: IEA analysis based on EV Volumes.

 In 2022, BEV passenger cars remained much cheaper in China, which explains in part higher adoption rates there.